-Bonnie Schumann, (left), and communal conservancy shepherds examining a livestock kill site, as part of a practical training course held at CCF, 2003
+Bonnie Schumann, (left), and communal conservancy shepherds examining a livestock kill site, as part of a practical training course held at CCF, 2003 with.
+For further reading, see the reference list.

 Communal shepherds need to examine the site of a loss methodically.
 They need to record everything they see for future reference.
 This will assist in problem solving and will provide a database for the conservancy on predator and livestock management issues.